digitallyinduced/ihp/Guide/package-management.markdown

 ### Using a Different Version of a Haskell Package

 Let's say we want to use [the google-oauth2 package from hackage](https://hackage.haskell.org/package/google-oauth2) to add Google OAuth to our application.
-We can install the package in our project by adding it to `haskellPackages` in our `default.nix`:
+We can install the package in our project by adding it to `haskellPackages` in our `flakes.nix`:

 ```nix
 {